-When vacancies occur they are filled in the manner described above.
+When vacancies occur, they are filled in the manner described above.
 Commissioners may serve past the expiration of their terms until a successor is appointed.
-When Barak Obama became resident in January 2009, there were four vacancies and his first appointments were not confirmed until September 2013 (Levinthal 2013).
-The two appointments restored the to full strength, but the other four ommissioners are all serving on expired terms.
+When Barak Obama became president in January 2009, there were four vacancies, and his first appointments were not confirmed until September 2013 (Levinthal 2013).
+The two appointments restored the FEC to full strength, but the other four commissioners are all serving on expired terms.

 Commissioners are full-time appointees and are not allowed to have any outside employment.
-The chair and vice chair are elected each year from among the members hey must e from different parties.
-No ommissioner is allowed to serve as chair more than once during his or her term.
-The chairperson does not have decision-making authority, nor does he or she have sufficient status to act as an honest broker when substantive disagreements .
+The chair and vice chair are elected each year from among the FEC members, and they must come from different parties.
+No commissioner is allowed to serve as chair more than once during his or her term.
+The chairperson does not have decision-making authority, nor does he or she have sufficient status to act as an honest broker when substantive disagreements arise.

-MandatePowersResponsibilities of the FEC
+Mandate, Powers and Responsibilities of the FEC

-The name of the FEC is somewhat misleading because deals not with a broad range of elect matters, but only with campaign finance issues. he FEC was created by a 1974 amendment to statute limits the sources and amount of contributions used to finance federal elections and requires public disclosure of campaign finance information.
+The name of the FEC is somewhat misleading because it deals not with a broad range of electoral matters, but only with campaign finance issues.
+As mentioned earlier, the FEC was created by a 1974 amendment to FECA, a statute that limits the sources and amount of contributions used to finance federal elections and requires public disclosure of campaign finance information.
 According to Thomas E. Mann, a leading scholar on campaign finance issues, Congress designed the “watchdog” agency “to operate on a tight leash strictly held by its master” (1997, 277).
-Many other informed commentators agree that the structure of the FEC and its legal authority make it very difficult for to provide effective and expeditious enforcement of campaign finance laws.
+Many other informed commentators agree that the structure of the FEC and its legal authority make it very difficult for it to provide effective and expeditious enforcement of campaign finance laws.

-In 1976, only two years after the creat, Congress took the first of a series of steps to curtail authority.
-First, by amendments to FECA, Congress granted itself the authority to disapprove regulations proposed by the FEC and immediately used this authority to veto the first two regulations.
-Second, advisory opinions (see below) issued in lieu of regulations could apply only to specific cases and could not have general applicability.
-Third, the was prohibited from investigating anonymous complaints or violations reported in the media.
+In 1976, only two years after the FEC was created, Congress took the first of a series of steps to curtail its authority.
+First, by amendments to FECA, Congress granted itself the authority to disapprove regulations proposed by the FEC and immediately used this authority to veto the first two such regulations.
+Second, advisory opinions (see below) that the FEC issued in lieu of regulations could apply only to specific cases and could not have general applicability.
+Third, the FEC was prohibited from investigating anonymous complaints or violations reported in the media.
 Finally, FECA 1976 pushed the FEC to minimize reliance on regulation and litigation and instead promoted reliance on informal methods of consultation, conciliation and persuasion.
-Further amendments to FECA in 1979 reduced the administrative “burdens” on candidates and parties by requiring fewer reports during elect cycles. lso the authority to conduct random audits Congress from all parties likened to “fishing trips”
+Further amendments to FECA in 1979 reduced the administrative “burdens” on candidates and parties by requiring fewer reports during electoral cycles.
+They also removed the FEC’s authority to conduct random audits, which members of Congress from all parties likened to “fishing trips.”

-It is not possible in the space available here to describe fully the responsibilities and activities of the FEC to implement FECA: rulemakingadvisory opinionsauditing and analysisand adjudication.
+It is not possible in the space available here to describe fully the responsibilities and activities of the FEC, but we will discuss four broad sets of procedures that the FEC has established to implement FECA: rule-making, advisory opinions, auditing and analysis, and adjudication.

-Rulemaking involves the FEC interpreting and refining the law as passed by Congress.
-New regulations may be required as a result of changes to FCA passed by Congress r the FEC can act independently when existing regulations are regarded as unclear or inadequate (for example when the Internet changes political practices).
-Proposed rules are published in the Federal Register and individuals and organizations are invited to submit arguments for or against the. ndividuals o petition the to introduce a new rule or modify or remove an existing rule Congress can veto proposed.
-The convoluted history of campaign finance regulation involves good intentions, constitutional setbacks and retrenchments of former rules
+Rule-making involves the FEC interpreting and refining the law as passed by Congress.
+New regulations may be required as a result of changes to FECA passed by Congress, or the FEC can act independently when existing regulations are regarded as unclear or inadequate (for example, when the Internet changes political practices).
+Proposed rules are published in the daily Federal Register, and individuals and organizations are invited to submit arguments for or against them.
+Individuals may also petition the FEC to introduce a new rule or modify or remove an existing rule, and Congress can veto any rule that is proposed.
+The convoluted history of campaign finance regulation involves good intentions, constitutional setbacks and retrenchments of former rules.